DavidArmstrong/SAMDTelescopeController/docs/README.md

 often ends up determining what hardware will be used for a system.

-As the software got closer to completion, it became evident that the SAMD21 memory space was going to reach its' limit.
+As the software got closer to completion, it became evident that the SAMD21 memory space was going to reach its limit.
 CPU usage was getting higher as well.
 The decision was made to migrate to the SAMD51, which had twice the flash space, and nearly three times the raw speed.
 Hence the use of the Adafruit Metro M4 board.
 And I could still use the same Arduino form factor protoboards I constructed that plug into the headers on those boards.

 You will notice some use of 'caps' in the current source.
 That's because the Arduino code is a translation of the original FIG-Forth code, which had a proven record in the field, literally.
-However, that code was written in a previous millenium.
+However, that Forth code was written in a previous millenium.
 Such ancient coding is considered painful to look at by today's standards.
 You are welcome to rewrite it, but I don't have the time.
 There was enough rewriting done for the new system.